Universal channel coding for general output alphabet

 \section{Acknowledgment}

 The author is grateful for Dr. Hideki Yagi to explaining MIMO Gaussian channels and informing the references \cite{de4,A,B,C,D,E,F,G,H}.
 He is grateful to the referee for Dr. Vincent Tan for helpfu comments.
 He is also grateful to the referee of the first version of this paper for helpful comments.
-The author is partially supported by a MEXT Grant-in-Aid for Scientific Research (A) No. 23246071.
+The author is partially supported by JSPS Grants-in-Aid for Scientific Research (A) No. 23246071 and (A) No.17H01280.
 The author is also partially supported by the National Institute of Information and Communication Technology (NICT), Japan.
-The Centre for Quantum Technologies is funded by the Singapore Ministry of Education and the National Research Foundation as part of the Research Centres of Excellence programme.

 \appendices